 U-Pack does it better: With U-Pack, you’ll need a credit card or a debit card with a Visa or MasterCard logo to make a reservation, but there’s never a deposit, down payment or hold.
-You can pay the final price for your move by credit card while your belongings are in transit or by cashier’s check or money order when they’re delivered.
+Just pay the final price for your move by credit card while your belongings are in transit.

 What are the extra costs of U-Haul?

 Along with the quoted price, you should also expect to pay more for fuel, damage coverage, sales tax, highway tolls and tow equipment (if applicable).
 Though not directly related to the cost of the U Haul rental, to calculate total moving costs consider hotel stays, meals, and snacks along the way.

 U-Pack does it better: When you move with U-Pack, there are no additional charges for fuel, liability coverage, sales tax or highway tolls.
 Simply pay based on the linear footage (or number of ReloCubes) you use.

 What is the gas mileage of a U-Haul rental truck?